pshushereba/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    - The biggest difference is that `.forEach()` will mutate the array that it is being called on, and `.map()` will return a new array without mutating the original.

 2. What is the difference between a function and a method?

+    - A function is a set of instructions that can be used repeatedly.
+They are enclosed in curly brackets and protected by scope.
+A method is a function that exists within an object.
+They are called on objects.

 3. What is closure?

+    - Closure is the collection of all of the variables in scope at the time that the function is created.
+It can be visualized as a backpack, and inside the backpack are all of the variables that the function has access to.

 4. Describe the four rules of the 'this' keyword.

+    - Global Binding: The 'this' keyword will point towards the browser's window object.
+    - Implicit Binding: When we call a function using dot notation, the 'this' keyword will refer to the object that is to the left of the dot.
+    - Explicit Binding: When you use JavaScript's `.call()` or `.apply()`, the 'this' keyword is explicitly defined.
+    - New Binding: When the new keyword is used, we are using a constructor function to instantiate a new object.
+The 'this' keyword is referencing the specific instance of the object being created.

 5. Why do we need super() in an extended class?

+    - We need to use super() to set up our inheritance when using classes.
+The super() function tells the JavaScript constructor function in the child class to look up the inheritance chain and grab all of the attributes from the parent class, so that they can be used in the child class.

 ## Project Set up